 Counseling Partners

 North Country Community College recognizes students and employees may need support to maintain wellness in mind and body.
 We support and encourage you to seek counseling services on and off campus through our many community partners.
-If you need help with a referral to counseling services, please complete our Counseling Services Referral Form online.

 The Human Services Department supports to our North Country students through a partnership with Community Connections of Franklin County.
 In Fall 2021, NCCC introduced our Student Peer Advocates who assist students with problems such as mental health, addiction, health care, financial problems, housing, food, health insurance, etc. These Peer Advocates are current NCCC students who have been trained to provide resources and referrals for those in need.

-TEXT NCCC Peer Advocates at 1-866-869-PEER and receive a text response within 24 hours!
+Contact NCCC Peer Advocates at 518-521-8480 and receive a response within 24 hours!

 If you have any questions, please feel free to reach out to Kathleen Dowd-Maloney, MSW, Human Services Department Chair.